aehrc/PEPS/older_versions/README.md

 the samples are sorted by increasing _Q<sub>s</sub>_ and the first _P_ fraction are selected as cases.

-PEPS3 uses the "seed" parameter in the config file to ensure that a phenotype can be reproduced.
+PEPS2 uses the "seed" parameter in the config file to ensure that a phenotype can be reproduced.
 If the "shuffleSnps" parameter is true the seed is ignored and the phenotype will be random.

 PEPS2 does not require "numLoop" and "pvalueThr" parameter in the config file.

-An example config file: [config-peps3.json](SampleData/config-peps3.json)
+An example config file: [config-peps2.json](SampleData/config-peps2.json)

-An example processed notebook: [PEPS3.html](HTML_Notebook/PEPS3.html)
+An example processed notebook: [PEPS2.html](HTML_Notebook/PEPS2.html)

+PEPS2 is available in notebook format only.

+# PEPS3

-It also considers the SNPs included in Epistasis interactions also appear indivudually as well.
+PEPS3 is as same as PEPS2 but SNPs included in Epistasis interactions also appear indivudually as well.
 For exampel if O3V5 made of 3 SNP (rs123, rs456, rs789) then each of this SNPs will form a Variable (O3V5S1, O3V5S2, O3V5S3) and independantly affect the phenotype